m3g/ComplexMixtures.jl/docs/src/contrib.md

-More interesting and general is to select atoms of a complex molecule, like a protein, using residue names, types, etc. Here we illustrate how this is done by providing selection strings to `contrib` to obtain the contributions to the MDDF of different types of residues of a protein to the total MDDF.
+More interesting and general is to select atoms of a complex molecule, like a protein, using residue names, types, etc. Here we illustrate how this is done by providing selection strings to `contributions` to obtain the contributions to the MDDF of different types of residues of a protein to the total MDDF.

 For example, if we want to split the contributions of the charged and